Phuket Covid 19: Phuket marks 31 new COVID cases, no new deaths

-The report marked one new infection among Test & Go tourists, but no new infections among Sandbox tourist arrivals or other international arrivals.
+The report marked two new infections among Sandbox tourist arrivals and 26 new infections among Test & Go tourists, but no new infections among other international arrivals.

 The report marked no new deaths attributed to COVID-19, leaving the total number of deaths in Phuket attributed to COVID-19 since Apr 3 at 143.